maine-imre/handwaver/docs/EmbodiedUserInput/Geometer'sPlanetariumEmbodiedUserInputActions.md

     to toggle this, the proximity between the classifier.position of the hand and the position of the pin on the surface of the planet will need to be very close or touching.
     The Palm of the hand will need to be facing at a 90 degree angle to the surface where the pin touches the planet.
-This means that the rotation of the hand will have the palm facing neither directly at or directly away from the earth but instead it will be oreiented in a way which has the hand stacking the fingers on top of one another, usually the most comfortable position for this has the pinky at the bottom.
+This means that the rotation of the hand will have the palm facing neither directly at or directly away from the earth but instead it will be orieented in a way which has the hand stacking the fingers on top of one another, usually the most comfortable position for this has the pinky at the bottom.
+The hand will also need to be approximately parallel with latitude lines.
     The prefered gesture for this is the open palm.

     * #### Longitude
-    Longitude in this case is specific to the longitude line which intersects the pin.
-When these increase in value the position
+    Longitude, in this case, is specific to the longitude line which intersects the pin.
+When these increase in value the position described is getting farther East or West from the Greenwich Meridian.
+The longitude line for the pin is rendered around the entire planet when this is toggled on.
+    To toggle this, the proximity between the classifier.position of the hand and the position of the pin must be very close or touching.
+    The Palm of the hand will need to be facing at a 90 degree angle to the surface of the Earth.
+This means that the rotation of the hand will have the palm facing neither directly at or directly away from the earth but instead it will be oriented in a way which has the hand stacking the fingers on top of one another, usually the most comfortable postion for this has the pinky at the bottom.
+The hand wil also need to be approximately parallel with the longitude lines.
+    The prefered gesture for this is the open palm.